Ease of Use

 TradeStops is able to import portfolio data from most major brokerages.
 If a brokerage cannot communicate directly with TradeStops, it is also possible to input data manually or to import it from a CSV.
 TradeStops can import and monitor an unlimited number of portfolios.

 TradeStops and Ideas together form a unique portfolio management platform based entirely around risk identification and balance.
 While these tools do not offer much fundamental or technical analysis in the more commonly used sense, they can be used together to identify new trade ideas and to integrate those trades into a broader portfolio framework.
-The color-coded SSI system is extremely useful since it makes it easy for investors to know what’s going on within their portfolios and in the markets as a whole with just a single glance.
+The color-coded SSI system is handy since it makes it easy for investors to know what’s going on within their portfolios and in the markets as a whole with just a single glance.

-TradeStops and Ideas incorporate stock picking elements that you would find in services like Motley Fool and Gorilla Trades with personal research tools that you would find in similar services from Zacks Premium and Investors Business Daily.
+TradeStops and Ideas incorporate stock-picking elements that you would find in services like Motley Fool and Gorilla Trades with personal research tools that you would find in similar services from Zacks Premium and Investors Business Daily.

 What Type of Trader are TradeStops and Ideas Best For?